lizmery/faves-tracker/README.md

 ### Automation
 - APIs
-  - Sync data from existing accounts such as Goodreads, Myanimelist, etc. *(in progress)*
+  - Sync data from existing accounts such as Goodreads, Myanimelist, etc.
   - Suggest trackers and automatically fill in form data when creating new trackers